-Symptoms of ILD may not appear until the lungs have already been significantly damaged.
-These symptoms usually become more severe as ILD progresses.
+Symptoms of interstitial lung disease (ILD) may not appear until the lungs have already been significantly damaged.
+These symptoms usually become more severe as interstitial lung disease progresses.

 - Weight loss

 Advanced ILD can cause other symptoms, such as:

 - A blue color in the lips, fingernails or skin — due to low levels of oxygen in the blood

 - Swelling in the feet and legs

 If you need to be evaluated for interstitial lung disease, schedule an appointment or call 800-TEMPLE-MED (800-836-7536) today.